SheeloveDol/bluetooth_bms/notes/Kanban.kanban.md

 ## planned
 - Add general section in the settings page ~1h 2024-06-12
-  ad the general section which contains the number of cells
+  ### Add the general section which contains the number of cells

 ## in progress